-The following policies are applicable in the review of these applications.
+The following policies are applicable in the review of these/this application(s).
 In some cases the description of the general intent summarizes multiple policies.

 General Intent Chapter 5 Direct Growth Mississauga will ensure that the City's natural, environmental, and cultural resources are maintained for present and future generations.
 (Section 5.1.5) Mississauga encourages compact, mixed use development that is transit supportive, in appropriate locations, to provide a range of local live/work opportunities.
 (Section 5.1.6) New development will not exceed the capacity of existing and planned engineering services, transit services and community infrastructure.
 Development proposals may be refused if existing or planned servicing and/or infrastructure are inadequate to support the additional population and employment growth that would be generated or by phased to coordinate with the provision of services and infrastructure.
-(Section 5.1.9) Intensification within Neighbourhoods may be considered where the proposed development is compatible in built form and scale to surrounding development, enhances the existing or planned development and is consistent with the policies of this Plan.
+(Section 5.1.9) Mississauga will establish strategies that protect, enhance and expand the Green System.
+(Section 5.2.1) Where higher density uses are proposed, they should be located on sites identified by a local area review, along Corridors or in conjunction with existing apartment sites or commercial centres.
+(Section 5.3.5.3) Intensification within Neighbourhoods may be considered where the proposed development is compatible in built form and scale to surrounding development, enhances the existing or planned development and is consistent with the policies of this Plan.
 (Section 5.3.5.5) Development will be sensitive to the existing and planned context and will include appropriate transition in use, built form, density and scale.
 (Section 5.3.5.6) Development on Corridors should be compact, mixed use and transit friendly and appropriate to the context of the surrounding Neighbourhood.
 (Section 5.4.4) Where higher density uses within Neighbourhoods are directed to Corridors, development will be required to have regard for the character of the Neighbourhoods and provide appropriate transitions in height, built form and density to the surrounding lands.
-(Section 5.4.5) Land uses and building entrances will be oriented to the Corridor where possible and surrounding land use development patterns permit.
-(Section 5.4.7) There are lands in the Ninth Line Neighbourhood Character Area that are identified as a designated greenfield area pursuant to the Growth Plan for the Greater Golden Horseshoe.
-(Section 5.6) Chapter 6 Value The Environment Parks also have a role in creating a complete community and strong economy.
-The availability of a park system is a factor for residents and businesses concerned about quality of life.
-(6.3) Chapter 7 Complete Communities Mississauga will ensure that the housing mix can accommodate people with diverse housing preferences and socioeconomic characteristics and needs.
-(Section 7.1.6)
+(Section 5.4.5) Land uses and building entrances will be oriented to the Corridor where possible and surrounding land use development patterns permit (Section 5.4.7) There are lands in the Ninth Line Neighbourhood Character Area that are identified as a designated greenfield area pursuant to the Growth Plan for the Greater Golden Horseshoe (Section 5.6)